jorgebucaran/fisher/README.md

 Manage functions, completions, bindings, and snippets from the command line.
 Extend your shell capabilities, change the look of your prompt and create repeatable configurations across different systems effortlessly.

 - Zero configuration out of the box.
 Need to tweak a thing?
 [You can do that too](#using-your-fish_plugins-file).
-- 100% pure Fish—easy to contribute to or modify.
+- 100% _pure_-Fish—easy to contribute to or modify.
 - Blazing fast concurrent plugin downloads.
 - Oh My Fish! plugin support.